-Resistance to lateral forces is provided primarily by rigid frame action, i.e. by the development of bending moment and shear force in the frame members and joints.
+The Moment-resisting frame is a rectilinear assemblage of beams and columns, in which the beams are rigidly attached to the columns.
+Resistance to lateral forces is provided mainly by rigid frame action by the development of bending moment and shear force in the frame members and joints.

 Under the rigid beam-column connections, a moment frame cannot displace laterally without bending the beams or columns depending on the geometry of the association.

-The bending rigidity and strength of the frame members are, therefore, the primary source of lateral stiffness and power for the entire frame.
+The bending rigidity and strength of the frame members are the primary sources of lateral stiffness and power for the entire frame.

 Here we will learn about moment resisting frame, types of moment resisting frame, difference between ordinary moment resisting frames & special moment resisting frames.